Milover/post/README.md

 the processed data will be output/stored; and the `graph` section defines how the data will be graphed.

+**Note:** All file paths within the run file are evaluated using the run file's parent directory as the current working directory.

 All sections are optional and can be omitted, defined by themselves, or as part of a pipeline.